Welcome to our Curriculum Page!

 We, at Clarice Cliff Primary believe that primary education should be built on safe and memorable experiences, allowing each individual child to flourish and achieve their full potential.
 Our curriculum promotes adventure, creativity, curiosity and provides children with a variety of meaningful and purposeful opportunities, which they may not otherwise encounter.
 This allows our children to become confident and resilient individuals, who are able to problem solve and make sense of the world around them.
 English and Maths remain at the heart of our curriculum providing the essential knowledge, understanding and mastery that every child needs to prepare them for lifelong learning.
 Careful tailoring of the curriculum enables us to recognise and nurture children’s unique strengths and capabilities.
 Our learners will have strong foundations for their life ahead.
 They will be good citizens, physically and emotionally healthy, with the ability to make positive life choices for a brighter future.

 The aim of our curriculum is to provide children with a range of appropriate, rich and memorable learning experiences enabling them to develop as confident, responsible citizens with a rich ‘cultural capital’.
+(Cultural capital is the essential knowledge that children need to be educated citizens.)
 Our curriculum is broad, balanced and coherently structured, leading to sustained mastery for all and greater depth of understanding for those who are capable.

 We have developed three curriculum drivers that tailor our curriculum, bring about the aims and values of our school, and respond to the unique needs of our community.

-Possibilities- which will enable us to develop aspirational attitudes, know available possibilities for the future and understand how to achieve their full potential.
+Possibilities- which will enable us to develop aspirational attitudes, ensure children know available possibilities for the future and understand how to achieve their full potential.

-Mindfulness and Wellbeing – which will enable us to understand how to contribute positively to our own physical and mental health and how to overcome challenges.
+Mindfulness and Wellbeing – which will enable us to develop an understanding of how to contribute positively to our own physical and mental health and how to overcome challenges.

-Diversity – which will enable us to develop respect and tolerance for others who are different from ourselves, derived from a greater understanding of one another and the contributions we all bring to our lives shared together in this world.
+Diversity – which will enable our children to develop respect and tolerance for others who are different from themselves, derived from a greater understanding of one another and the contributions we all bring to our lives shared together in this world.

 - Engage children through interesting topics and hands-on activities.